 Mind Your Manners in the Buffet Food Line

-But wait, there is much more according to leading etiquette experts!
+But wait, there is much more and that has nothing to do with buffet manners according to leading etiquette experts!
 Much like my recent post on Airplane Etiquette, believe it or not, one should be aware and even use your proper manners when eating at the buffet.

 First, check out this quick video on Buffet Etiquette …

-Whether you are feasting at the buffet on a Cruise Vacation, All Inclusive Resort or those fabulous buffets in the resort casinos in Las Vegas, apparently, we all need to know the rules!
+Whether you are feasting at the buffet on a Cruise Vacation, at an All Inclusive Resort or at one of those fabulous buffets in the resort casinos in Las Vegas, apparently, we all need to know the rules!

 Here are few simple rules to follow the next time you engorge yourself at a buffet.